MiriUll/negation_aware_evaluation/cannot_wmt_data/README.md

 ## CANNOT + WMT dataset

 This data is based on the [CANNOT](https://github.com/dmlls/cannot-dataset/) dataset and data from the [WMT Metrics Shared Task](https://wmt-metrics-task.github.io/) years 2015-2017.
 The source of the candidate-reference pair is indicated by the source column.
+We provide a JSONL and a CSV version of the data but the contents are the same.

 ### Data distribution
 The data is split into train, evaluation and test splits.